DobesDaniel/VAJ-lab02-DobesDaniel/README.md

     * move math functions into `utils/math.js`
     * same for another types of functions
 2. You should have only one implementation of every function.
 If you need specific function in different file, use export/import
-3. Don't forgot to import the moved functiosn again in the file functions.js
+3. Don't forgot to import the moved functions again in the file functions.js
 TIP: When you run `node functions.js` it should give you the same output as for `node test-functions.js`
+STATE: DONE

 ## Exercise for Express
 Before you can do anything, run `npm install` to install the dependencies as described in `package.json`